 Call 131 444 for non-urgent police assistance.

-If you live in the metropolitan area contact the Family Violence Investigation Section in your local service area:
+If you live in the metropolitan area contact the Family Violence Investigation Section in your District:

 If you live in the country contact the Family Violence Investigation Section at your local police station.